esdrubal/weather_app/README.md

-This is a weather app that load data from openweathermap.org and allow the user to create a list of locations to track their weather.
+This is a weather app that loads data from openweathermap.org and allows the user to create a list of locations to track their weather.

 The app is written mostly in Typescript and build in React over next.js using Redux as state management.
 Styling is done by using styled-components.
 Data is presisted using redux-presist which maintains the same state between page loads, reloads and across multiple sessions.
 The app also displays a 3-hour Forecast for 5 days.
 The app could present daily forecast but that api is a paid one.